 Peru-Bolivia border blocked by protesters

-Demonstrators have prevented travellers passing through a border between Peru and Bolivia, after protesting to demand early elections.
+Demonstrators have prevented travellers passing through a border between Peru and Bolivia, after protesting for early elections.

-The country now has its first female president, Dina Boluarte, but many are protesting to call for her resignation and the closure of Congress.
+The country now has its first female president, Dina Boluart, but many are protesting for her resignation and the closure of Congress.

 More than 20 people have been killed in the protests.